What to do, hear, see | March 8-14

 “Musical Madeleine.”
 Simon Barrad, baritone; Kseniia Polstiankina, piano. | Thursday, March 9, 7 p.m.
 Weston Art Gallery, Aronoff Center.

 Both products of CCM, Barrad and Polstiankina just became engaged within the past week, so this should be an even more festive occasion than usual!
-Having sung with baritone Barrad numerous times, I know that his is a voice of liquid beauty.
+Having sung with baritone Barrad numerous times, I know that his is a voice of lean, liquid beauty.
 And his bride-to-be Polstiankina is an award-winning pianist currently studying with Awadagin Pratt in CCM’s doctoral program.
-Admission is free, but you must register.
+A chance to hear these emerging artists really up-close.

 THEATER